AdityaRoy-1996/Phonopy_VESTA/README.md

 ### 5)
-Finally all the `VESTA files` are ready for visualization and will be saved in `VESTA_FILES` folder with each q-point and inside them, the VESTA files saved for each band with the name of the files as the frequency in cm-1.
+Finally all the `VESTA files` are ready for visualization and will be saved in `VESTA_FILES` folder with each q-point and inside them, the VESTA files saved for each band with the name in format of `band_index_(frequency_in_cm-1)`.
 You can change the name of the files to any units by changing the Tag
 `FREQUENCY_CONVERSION_FACTOR = 521.47083116` in `band.conf`, which converts from THz to cm-1.
-But keep in mind if two files have nearly same frequencies
-(as in meV or THz, frequencies of the bands are distinguishable only after 3rd or 4th decimal places) float point of the files being saved, have to be changed in the code, otherwise the files will get overwritten and you wont get the number of `VESTA` files you are expecting for your material i.e., 3 x natoms.
+But keep in mind, as some bands are degenerate, the format of the files to be written should follow the trend as written in the code, other wise some degenerate bands with same frequency will get overwritten and you wont get the number of `VESTA` files you are expecting for your material i.e., 3 x natoms.

 I will keep updating the code, please comment if you face any problem.